fingerskier/manthra/README.md

 # Manthra

+Libertarians fight for freedom,
+Liberals fight for the helpless,
+Conservatives fight for civilization;
+All three are entirely necessary.

 To know that we know what we know, and that we do not know what we do not know, that is true knowledge.
   Confuscius